gatsbyjs/gatsby/docs/docs/how-to/previews-deploys-hosting/creating-an-adapter.md

 ## Running locally

-If you want to test your adapter locally, you can use [npm link](https://docs.npmjs.com/cli/v9/commands/npm-link), [yarn link](https://yarnpkg.com/cli/link), or equivalent in other package managers.
+If you want to test your adapter locally, you can use [npm link](https://docs.npmjs.com/cli/v9/commands/npm-link), [pnpm link](https://pnpm.io/cli/link), or equivalent in other package managers.
 You'd use your adapter like so:

 ```js:title=gatsby-config.js
 // gatsby-adapter-foo would be your linked adapter